 A treatment technique and public park

-The Sedona Wetlands Preserve is not only part of the city's wastewater treatment system, it is a park available for the enjoyment of area residents, especially by birding enthusiasts.
-Visit the Wetlands Preserve park page for more information including a list of birds spotted there.
+The Sedona Wetlands Preserve is part of the city's wastewater treatment system as well as a park and a great location for birding.
+Visit the Wetlands Preserve park page for more information including a list of birds spotted at the park.

 White Amur has an interesting history: Marco Polo made comments about the fish and Taiwan’s involvement with the fish is reported to date to 400 B.C.
 Amur fish are also associated with places as diverse as Russia, Egypt, and China.

-You can learn more about this fish at the following sites:
+You can learn more about this fish and how the species is used in Arizona at the following sites: